kjwashim/Task-14-JavaScript-Loops/README.md

 Task-14
 # JavaScript Number Operations

-A beginner-friendly JavaScript program that performs various operations on a given number, including finding the sum of its digits, checking whether it is an Armstrong number, checking whether it is a prime number, and printing all its factors.
+A JavaScript program that performs various operations on a given number, including finding the sum of its digits, checking whether it is an Armstrong number, checking whether it is a prime number, and printing all its factors.

 ## Objective